Skip to main content

 Archive of Slovak mathematical and physics competition materials from high school years.
 Contains problem sets, solutions, and seminar materials from 1999-2002.

-SKMS Website
+SKMS Website Completed

 SKMS - Stredoslovenský korešpondenčný matematický seminár logo